 NOTE: Try to give a few (at least two) good examples from the round that relate to your flexibility, your advocacy for your client, your teamwork, and your relationship to the opposing side.
 Point out the favorable terms or creative solutions you came to.

-“Of course, no negotiation is perfect, so if we were faced with this situation again, there are some things we could improve on.
+“Of course, no negotiation is perfect, so if we were faced with this situation again, there are some things we could improve on.”

 NOTE: Acknowledge places where you didn’t perform as well as you wanted to.
 This may relate to how much time you spent on certain terms or information gathering.
 Be realistic here.
 Your judge may ask you questions about these things.
 Remember to be polite and not defensive.